naganandy/graph-based-deep-learning-literature/conference-publications/folders/publications_kdd20/multiimport_kdd20/README.md

 ```
 @inproceedings{mgcn_kdd20,
- author = {Namyong Park and Andrey Kan and Xin Luna Dong and Tong Zhao and Christos Faloutsos},
+author = {Park, Namyong and Kan, Andrey and Dong, Xin Luna and Zhao, Tong and Faloutsos, Christos},
 title = {MultiImport: Inferring Node Importance in a Knowledge Graph from Multiple Input Signals},
  booktitle = {Proceedings of the 26th ACM SIGKDD International Conference on Knowledge Discovery \&\#38; Data Mining (KDD)},
+pages = {503--512},
  year = {2020}
 }
 ```